ivonunes/plumekit/docs/start/tutorial.md

 - **routing through a controller**: the conventional RESTful actions, wired in one call,
 - **Plume views**: HTML templates split across files, with a shared layout,
 - **the ORM**: an `@Model` type, explicit migrations, typed queries,
-- **forms**: reading a POST, validating it, and re-rendering errors,
+- **forms**: reading a POST, validating it and re-rendering errors,
 - **flash messages**: a one-time notice after a redirect.

 It should take about 20 minutes.
 Every snippet is copy-paste-ready.
 If you just want